Sexual offence expert evidence panel

 The Panel implements Recommendations 80 and 43 of the Women’s Safety and Justice Taskforce report Hear her voice: Report Two.

-The Panel is being introduced in a staged approach and, once fully established, will have two streams of experts to service referrals for matters in specified courts at pilot locations in Brisbane and Townsville:
+The Panel has two streams of experts to service referrals for matters in specified courts at pilot locations in Brisbane and Townsville:

 • Stream 1 will allow an expert to give relevant evidence about the defendant in a proceeding for a relevant offence.
 Specifically, as to whether the defendant’s cognitive and/or mental health impairment at the time of the alleged offence was a substantial cause of the person not saying or doing anything to ascertain whether the other person consented to the sexual act.